GitMje/gitmje.github.io/_posts/2022-02-09-azure-naming-conventions.md

 | IT | Information Technologies |
 | EN | Engineering |

-### `<TeamCode>`
+### `<WorkloadCode>`

-3 letter code for the team that the resource is related to.
-This could be a product that you're working on, or team within a department.
+3 letter code for the workload that the resource is related to.
+This could be a product, application, etc that you're working on, or team within a department.

 |Code| Team Name |
 |--|--|